 The following is in effect until further notice:

-- Exceptions will be made for certain compassionate care/end-of-life situations and for neonatal/pediatric patients.
+- Exceptions may be made for certain compassionate care/end-of-life situations and for neonatal/pediatric patients.
 In these cases, visitors will be limited to a specific room only.
-All visitors are required to wear a mask when inside the hospital.

 - Visitors are subject to temperature check and screening upon arrival at the hospital.
 Individuals will be prohibited from entering the hospital if they: